ksmai/blog/_posts/2020-11-14-better-error-handling-with-monads.md

 ## Either as functor

-However, I believe the above `createUser` snippet can be further improved by taking advantage of more interesting properties of `Either`.
+However, it should be possible to improve the above `createUser1` snippet ftrther by taking advantage of more interesting properties of `Either`.
 First, let's take a look of how `Either` behaves as a functor.

 {% highlight typescript %}
 let two: Either<string, number> = new Right(1).map(double);      // Right(2)
 let err: Either<string, number> = new Left("BOOM!").map(double); // Left("BOOM!")
 {% endhighlight %}

-In other words, the `Left` type actually shortcircuits all further computations once an error like "BOOM!" occurs.
-This is a very powerful property that can help us remove all those `isLeft` checking in the previous code, making the core program logic much more prominent.
+In other words, the `Left` type actually short-circuits all future computations once an error like *"BOOM!"* occurs.
+This is a very powerful property that can help us remove all those `isLeft` checks in the previous code, making the core program logic much more prominent.

-There is one issue here that prevents us to just drop `map` into our `createUser` function: our `parse` functions are returning `Either`s instead of plain value objects.
-This means that we will get a `Either<E, Either<E, Either<E, User>>>` at the end, not the desired `Either<E, User>` as before:
+Unfortunately, there is one issue here that prevents us from just dropping `map` into our `createUser` function directly: our `parse` functions are returning `Either`s instead of plain value objects.
+This means that we will get a `Either<E, Either<E, Either<E, User>>>` at the end, but not the desired `Either<E, User>` as before:

 {% highlight typescript %}
 function createUser2(name: string, email: string, password: string): Either<E, Either<E, Either<E, User>>> {